 Preparing the dough.

 In a mixer, or a bowl, combine the yeast, sugar and water.
 Proof the yeast for 10 minutes by leaving it sit and making sure it is alive and kicking; you should see bubbles and foam starting to rise to the top of the water after about 10 minutes.
 Once the yeast has proofed, combine the remaining ingredients (add the salt last) and begin to mix the dough.
-Once you have a nice malleable ball of dough, roll and cut the dough into 10 even pieces, roll them into nice round balls and place them into each shell.
+Leave the dough covered in a mixing bowl for 1.5 hours for the first rise.
+Once you have completed the first rise, punch the dough down and cut it into 10 even pieces, roll them into round balls in your hands and place them into each shell.
 Give the dough a push down into the shell and make sure it’s no more than about 1/2 of the capacity of the shell.
 These little panettoncini are going to rise up like a little army before long!
 Make sure that you place each panettoncino about 1 inch apart on the baking sheet so that they don’t rise into each other before baking.

 Place the sheet of shells into your oven and let rise for approximately one to two hours.
 Once they’ve formed a nice round dome, it’s time to bake them!

 Turn your oven on to 425 F (200 C, Gas Mark 7) now with the loaves in the oven.
 We do this so as to not disturb them once they’ve risen as they can fall very easily if moved.
 Bake for 20 minutes or until tops are golden brown.
 Serve with butter or ricotta and enjoy!